rwxrob/notes/Quarterly Kubernetes  upgrade and review.md

 - Blue/green evaluated and proved too expensive given number of high-cost GPUs involved
 ## Procedures

-- Build target upgraded cluster and all k8sapps in new ("green") cluster
+- Build target upgraded cluster and all k8sapps in new cluster to allow customer testing

 - For each k8sapp:
 	- Check for compatibility with planned k8s version